teamglados/oneiro/README.md

 To see how Oneiro connects EV owners to charger hosts (like Airbnb!), take a look at our demo video (url).
 Convenient, affordable, win-win-win for everyone.

-Tech used: React Native, OpenCV, Python, Docker, AWS, Terraform, Raspberry Pi + Camera, Ensto's Chago Data used: Telia's activity data on date 11.1.2018 2pm - 4 pm
+**Tech used:** React Native, OpenCV, Python, Docker, AWS, Terraform, Raspberry Pi + Camera, Ensto's Chago
+**Data used:** Telia's activity data on date 11.1.2018 2pm - 4pm

 ![Banner](https://raw.githubusercontent.com/teamglados/oneiro/master/banner.png)